openshift/insights-operator/docs/arch.md

 Insights Operator does not manage any application.
 As usual with operator applications, most of the code is structured in the `pkg` package and `pkg/controller/operator.go` hosts the operator controller.
 Typically operator controllers read configuration and start some periodical tasks.

 ## How the Insights operator reads configuration
-The Insights Operator's configuration is a combination of file [config/pod.yaml](../config/pod.yaml)(basically default configuration hardcoeded in the image) and configuration stored in the in the `support` secret in the `openshift-config` namespace.
-The secret doesn't exist by default, but when it does then it overrides default settings which IO reads from the `config/pod.yaml`.
+The Insights Operator's configuration is a combination of the file [config/pod.yaml](../config/pod.yaml)(basically default configuration hardcoded in the image) and configuration stored in the `support` secret in the `openshift-config` namespace.
+The secret doesn't exist by default, but when it does, it overrides default settings which IO reads from the `config/pod.yaml`.
 The `support` secret provides following configuration attributes:
 - `endpoint` - upload endpoint - default is `https://console.redhat.com/api/ingress/v1/upload`,
 - `interval` - data gathering & uploading frequency - default is `2h`